kent-map/chirpy/_posts/2025-12-30-rochester-overview.md

 James Temple who was convicted of the regicide of Charles I was born in Rochester in 1606.

-Samuel Pepys, the diarist, was appointed the Clerk of the Acts of the Navy Board and visited the Medway towns as part of his work.
-In 1661, he stayed at the Salutation Tavern where he was entertained with "with wine and oysters and other things".[^ref1] On subsequent visits (1662, 1665 and 1667), he visited the Crown   for wine, supper and making merry.
-It was during one of these visits that he walked to the castle ruins and "there going up I did upon the stairs overtake three pretty mayds or women and took them up with me, and I did ‘baiser sur mouches et toucher leur mains’ and necks to my great pleasure".[^ref2]  In June 1667, He stayed at the White Harte Inn but complained that he could get "no sheets to our bed, only linen to our mouths".[^ref3]

 Sarah Dixon who wrote _Poems on Several Occasions_ was baptised in Rochester, in 1671.
 [Elizabeth Carter]({{ site.baseurl }}/18c/18c-carter-biography) was one of the subscribers to her collection.

 Chemist, Dr [Robert Plot]({{ site.baseurl }}/17c/17c-robert-plot) wrote to Dr Charlett from Rochester in 1693 to tell him: "the greatest rarity I have met with has been here, viz. a medicine for the bite of a mad dog".
 The medicine consisted of being dipped in the salt water below the bridge "without fig-leaves" by two lewd fellows.[^ref4]